 – Figs

-Thanks for reading.
+Thanks for reading about monogamous relationships.
 If you liked this please share it!
 It would mean a lot to me.

 [Edits made May 13, 2016 for context and clarity – ed.]